 A similar process was completed for each jurisdiction to understand the affected population.
 This analysis used census tract data in the GIS system.
-Population numbers were increased by 2.2% per year to adjust for population growth.
-(Martsolf, 2009)

 The capability assessment consists of identifying the existing mitigation capabilities of participating jurisdictions.
 This includes government programs, policies, regulations, ordinances, and plans that mitigate or could be used to mitigate risk to disasters.
 Participating jurisdictions collected information on their regulatory, personnel, fiscal, and technical capabilities as well as ongoing initiatives related to interagency coordination and public outreach.
 This information is included in Appendix E.